-These days, TVs are getting thinner and sleeker, but this means there usually isn’t enough room to include quality speakers anymore.
+These days, TVs are getting thinner and sleeker, which means there usually isn’t enough room to include quality speakers anymore.
 So, to get the best audio from your TV, you’re going to want to get a soundbar or surround sound system.
-While surround sound systems usually offer better audio-quality, soundbars are much more stylish, they cost less, and they don’t require an A/V receiver or any complicated wiring.
+While surround sound systems usually offer better audio quality, soundbars are much more stylish, they cost less, and they don’t require an AV receiver or any complicated wiring.
 Here is our list of the best budget, mid-range, and high-end soundbars for music, movies, TV, and everything in between.

 The 21-inch Creative Stage offers the best sound quality for those on a tight budget.
-Unlike most soundbars under $100, the Creative Stage comes with an 18-inch subwoofer that delivers deep bass.
+Unlike most soundbars under $100, the 2.1-channel Creative Stage comes with two stereo speakers and an 18-inch subwoofer that delivers deep bass.

-This 2.1 audio channel soundbar (with two stereo channels and one subwoofer) has tons of connectivity options, including an HMDI (ARC) port, which lets you get the best audio when you connect to your TV or computer.
-Plus, it supports Bluetooth, so you can also stream music from your phone or computer.
+This soundbar also has tons of connectivity options, including an HMDI ARC (audio return channel) port, which makes it easy to connect to your TV or computer with a single cable.
+Plus, it supports Bluetooth, so you can also stream music wirelessly from your phone or computer.
 It even comes with a wall mounting kit and a remote control that lets has preset EQs for music, movies, and games.

 It’s incredible how Vizio managed to keep the V21 under $200.
-This 36-inch budget soundbar comes with a 5-inch subwoofer that is wireless (except for the power cord).
-Plus, it is optimized to get the best audio quality from your 4K and HDR (High Dynamic Range) content.
+This 36-inch budget soundbar comes with a 5-inch subwoofer that is completely wireless (other than the power cord).
+Plus, it is optimized to get the best audio quality from your 4K and HDR (high dynamic range) content.

 This 2.1 channel soundbar supports DTS Virtual:X, which gives you room-filling 3D sound.
 It also supports Dolby Volume, which evens out the audio levels across channels.
 That means commercials won’t be too loud, and you won’t have trouble hearing dialogue clearly.

-The back of the Vizio V21 has an HDMI (ARC) port, a USB port (for playing .wav and MP3 files), and two 3.5mm jacks (AUX and AUX VA).
-The unique AUX VA jack lets you connect this soundbar to your smart home speakers (like an Amazon Echo).
-This mountable soundbar supports Bluetooth, and it comes with an easy-to-use remote control.
+The back of the Vizio V21 has an HDMI ARC port, a USB port for playing .wav and MP3 files.
+There are also two 3.5mm jacks, one of which lets you connect this soundbar to your smart home speakers, like an Amazon Echo or a Google Nest Mini.
+This mountable soundbar supports Bluetooth for wireless streaming, and it comes with an easy-to-use remote control.